51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 Cleanup of Flow Data might include any resources that it holds.
-However, the primary concern is to ensure that any Element Data instances that it holds that require cleanup are taken care of.
+However, the primary concern is to ensure that any Element Data instances that require cleanup are taken care of.

 Element Data instances that do not require cleanup MUST be left alone in order for [result caching](caching.md) to work correctly.